Ethnic groups in Latin America: Costa Rica

-The Central Valley—where more than half of Costa Ricans live—has a mestizo population with one of the highest European components in Latin America,comparable with another areas with low pre-Columbian Native ancestry (then occupied by heterogeneous groups of hunter-gatherers) and where the current Native population is sparse.
+The Central Valley—where more than half of Costa Ricans live—has a mestizo population with one of the highest European components in Latin America, comparable with other areas with low pre-Columbian Native ancestry (then occupied by heterogeneous groups of hunter-gatherers) and where the current Native population is sparse.
 During the Spanish colonization of the Americas, Costa Rica was one of the more isolated regions in the Americas.
 According to genetic studies, the average Costa Rican from the Central Valley is 67 percent European, 29 percent Native and 4 percent Subsaharan African.

 Cuba

 An autosomal study from 2014 has found the genetic ancestry in Cuba to be 72% European, 20% African and 8% Native American.

 Dominican Republic

 According to a recent autosomal study, the genetic composition of the Dominican Republic was 51.2 percent European, 41.8 percent African and 8 percent Native.

 Ecuador

 According to a 2010 DNA autosomal study, the genetic composition of genepool of Ecuadorians is 53.9% Native American, 38.8% European, and 7.3% African.

 Another genetic study shows Ecuadorias are 64.6% Native American, 31.0% European, and 4.4% African.

 According to a 2015 DNA autosomal study, the composition of Ecuador is: 50.1% Native American, 40.8% European, 6.8% African and 2.3% Asian.